Oxsomi/core3/docs/OxC3_tool.md

 Includes use OxC3 file paths, as such, escaping out of the working directory is prohibited.
 Any resolved file path that doesn't start with the working directory is illegal.
 And any tool that may read these includes (such as a file watcher) should have a similar protection mechanism.
 This gives a logical limit to how far back an include can go.
 Such a limit is also very useful to prevent any tooling from reading into files that weren't intentional or don't exist within the scope of the program (such as embedding a fictional include file which could read any file the program has access to).
 It will also enforce relative files, rather than allowing absolute files in the includes for some reason.

-### TODO: Reflect

 ### Symbols

 The `-compile-type symbols` will turn the .hlsl into a list of symbols and can be used to determine where certain functions/variables/structs are located.
 This can be very useful for refactoring to see if there's any function/variable that should be elsewhere.
 It could also be useful for better search options as well as debugging the parser.
+This mode is and likely will always be experimental, since DXC can't output this info and the parser likely will never be able to handle more complex syntax.

 `OxC3 compile shaders -format HLSL -compile-output dxil -compile-type symbols -input a.hlsl -output a.symbols.hlsl`